teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 #A successful first year

-Over time we expect all our team members to be self-led and be able to work effectively as part of our self-organising teams (known as “pods”).
+Over time we expect all our team members to be self-led and be able to work effectively as part of our self-organising project teams.

 But we know that the way we do things might be different to what you’ve experienced elsewhere.